-She was born and raised here in Baltimore and has been married to Harry for 42 years.
-Jo Ann’s two children are Ilene and Beth, who is married to Brian.
+She was born and raised here in Baltimore and has been married to Harry for 44 years.
+Jo Ann’s two children are Ilene and Beth.
 She is very proud of her grandchildren, Madden and Briar.
 Jo Ann’s mother, Betty Meyers, was a long-time BHC employee as well.
 Jo Ann’s favorite thing about BHC is the Hoffberger Chapel when the sun shines on the stained-glass windows and there are color reflections all around, especially on the ark.

 Tracey Dorfmann has a long professional history of fostering Jewish engagement through philanthropy.
 Before joining the staff of Baltimore Hebrew Congregation she was the Development Director at the Jewish Museum of Maryland for nearly four years.
 Prior to moving to Baltimore in 2017, she had a consulting practice in the DC metro area that focused on membership and engagement, grant research, events coordination, and fundraising initiatives.
 Her clients were Jewish organizations and non-profits in DC and Maryland, including Temple Sinai, DC; Shaare Torah, MD; Glen Echo Park; and Bethesda Green.
 Tracey spent the early 2000's rising through the ranks at the Bender JCC in Rockville, MD.
 During her JCC tenure she served as Director of Arts and Education, Program Director, and then Chief Program Officer.